sirech/homepage2/src/pages/articles/2018-04-29-angular-from-react-part2/index.md

 </div>

 The first part of the series was about the first steps when setting up _Angular_.
 In this post I want to talk about testing.
 This has been the part that has disappointed me the most thus far.
 Compared to something like [Jest](https://facebook.github.io/jest/), it does not seem to be that straightforward to set up your testing.
-Writing new tests for _Angular_ reminds me to an old project where we used [QUnit](http://qunitjs.com/), where writing JS Tests was something that everybody actively tried to avoid.
+Writing new tests for _Angular_ reminds me of an old project where we used [QUnit](http://qunitjs.com/), where writing JS Tests was something that everybody actively tried to avoid.

 ## The importance of testing